-Only basic cleaning should be required to maintain the 4.5" video touch screen at its best.
-A soft cloth can be used for cleaning the units.
-Typical window cleaner or rubbing alcohol can also be used to clean the glass portion of the video screen display.
+General maintenance is not required; however, a soft cloth can be used for cleaning the unit.
+Window cleaner or alcohol can also be used to clean the glass portion of the display.
 Do not use harsh or abrasive cleaners on the unit.